harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 Knowledge gaps close with time and good documentation.
 Competence gaps require fundamental skill development.
 The two require completely different approaches.
 When I was struggling on that team, my colleagues had years of context about systems they had built.
 Of course I didn't have that context.
 I couldn't have that context.
 No amount of innate talent would have given me knowledge of decisions made before I joined, architectural choices from years prior, or domain concepts they'd internalised over time.

+Here's a concrete example: when I asked why a particular service used a specific messaging pattern, I wasn't asking because I didn't understand messaging patterns in general.
+I was asking about the specific context and constraints that led to that particular choice in that particular system.
+That's a knowledge gap about institutional history and domain-specific requirements, not a competence gap in my understanding of distributed systems.

+But the response I received treated it as the latter.
+The frustration implied: "How can you not know this?"
+The answer was simple: because I wasn't there when the decision was made, I hadn't read the (non-existent) documentation about it, and I hadn't been given context about the specific business constraints that drove that architectural choice.

 A healthy team actively works to close knowledge gaps through documentation, patient explanations, and knowledge sharing.
+They recognise that every question about institutional knowledge is an opportunity to improve their documentation and onboarding.
+They understand that if someone is repeatedly asking questions about the same domain, the problem isn't the person; it's the lack of accessible knowledge transfer mechanisms.

 A toxic team uses knowledge gaps as weapons, making you feel stupid for not knowing things you couldn't possibly know.
+They confuse tenure with competence, acting as if time spent in the codebase is a measure of engineering ability rather than simply a measure of exposure to that specific context.

 If you're being made to feel incompetent for lacking context you've never had access to, that's a red flag about the team, not about you.
+If you're expected to intuit decisions made before you joined or understand undocumented systems through osmosis, that's a failure of knowledge management, not a failure of your intelligence.

 ### 5. Sometimes You Need to Walk Away